 Courtesy of Boyd Magers)

 Above from left to right are George Chesebro, Emmett Vogan, Anderson Lawler, Dick Foran, Tom Brower and Patricia Walthall in a scene from Foran's EMPTY HOLSTERS (Warners, 1937).
-This is a standout role for Vogan as both he and Foran have romantic feelings for Pat Walthall.
-To eliminate his competition, Vogan gets Foran sent to prison on a trumped up charge.
+This is a standout role for Vogan as "Ace Cain".
+Both he and Foran have romantic feelings for Pat Walthall, and to eliminate his competition, Vogan gets Foran sent to prison on a trumped up charge.
 Vogan was in his mid forties when he did this role.